decorator-factory/typing-tips/docs/tutorial/3-generic-functions/index.md

 two arguments of type `int` and returning a `float`.

 One common application of generic functions is processing collections of unknown types.
 When doing so, you should almost always accept a general type like `Iterable` or `Iterator` or `Mapping` instead of concrete classes like `list` or `dict`.
+It makes the function more flexible and clarifies the intent: you are only intending to read the collection/iterable, not modify it.

 Here are some examples of classic functions for processing collections, fully
 annotated: